 Frequently Asked Questions for New Students

-Q: If I had a physical exam in the past year, but it was before 02/28/15, do I need another one?
+Q: If I had a physical exam in the past year, do I need another one?

-A: Yes.
-The college requires a physical exam within 6 months of the first day of class, regardless of whether or not it is covered by health insurance.
+A: The college requires a physical exam within 12 months prior to the first day of class.

 A: If your physical is scheduled before August, please mail the entire health form to Health Services after your physical date; you do not need to notify Health Services.
 If your physical exam is scheduled in August, please call Health Services (484-664-3199).
-Failure to have a completed health form and proof of health insurance on freshman move-in day will prevent you from moving into the residence halls.
+To avoid any delays in moving into your residence hall, please make sure your health form and proof of health insurance is complete prior to move-in day.

 Q: If I need an air conditioner for medical reasons or have another special housing request for medical reasons, what should I do?